uvarc/rc-learning/content/courses/python_introduction/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Introduction to Programming in Python
+summary: Introduction to Programming in Python
-summary: An introduction to Python for beginners.
 authors: [kah]
-categories: ["Python","Programming"]
+categories: ["Programming","Python"]
-tags: ["python","programming"]
+tags: ["programming","python"]
 #weight: 1

 # Page metadata.
 title: Introduction to Programming in Python
-date: "2018-09-09T00:00:00Z"
+date: "2020-11-17T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.

+# Add menu entry to sidebar.
+# - name: Declare this menu item as a parent with ID `name`.
+# - weight: Position of link in menu.
+menu:
+  python_introduction:
+    name: Introduction to Programming in Python
+    weight: 1
 ---

 This short course is an introduction to the Python programming language for beginners.
 No previous experience with programming is required.